 A true architectural feat, the Mont-Saint-Michel in Normandy is straight out of a fairytale and a wonderful day trip from Paris.
-A stunning abbey with towering spires sits on the edge of the cliff as the tides wash against its shore.
-Nearly 3 million people come to the island every year to admire the majestic Mont-Saint-Michel abbey built in the 8th century.
+A stunning abbey with towering spires sits on the cliff’s edge as the tides wash against its shore.
+Nearly 3 million people visit the island yearly to admire the majestic Mont-Saint-Michel abbey built in the 8th century.

 Mont-Saint-Michel is one of the more unique day trips from Paris.
-There are a few guided tours that include transportation, or you can take public transportation.
+A few guided tours include transportation, or you can take public transportation.
 Either way, it is worth the visit: as you arrive, Mont-Saint-Michel appears like a distant mystical island.